We fund the direct costs of research. Depending on the nature of the organisation, we may also fund overheads.

 These costs must directly support the activity funded by the grant.

-See more information in the ‘Research management and support costs (overheads)' section under 'What we offer' on our scheme pages.
+See more information in the 'Overheads' section under 'What we offer' on our scheme pages.

 Wellcome, together with other UK medical research charities, will only pay the direct costs of research at UK universities.